TuomoKareoja/credit-risk-prediction/README.md

     │   │
     │   ├── features       <- Scripts to turn raw data into features for modeling │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │                     predictions
-    │   │
     │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │
     └── tox.ini            <- tox file with settings for running tox; see tox.testrun.org